Explore the Benefits of Choosing an All-Girls High School

 Holy Names Academy was founded by the Sisters of the Holy Names of Jesus and Mary (SNJM), an international congregation dedicated to the full development of the human person through education, social justice, contemplation, and the arts.

-All-girls school graduates are three times more likely to consider engineering careers.
+Compared to coed peers, girls' school grads are 3X more likely to consider engineering careers.

 RIGGER-PIEHL, TIFFANI, ET AL. FOSTERING ACADEMIC AND SOCIAL ENGAGEMENT: AN INVESTIGATION INTO THE EFFECTS OF ALL-GIRLS EDUCATION IN THE TRANSITION TO UNIVERSITY.
 HIGHER EDUCATION RESEARCH INSTITUTE, DECEMBER 2018.